Should you go organic to support your fertility?

 12. Peppers 12.
 Mushrooms

 14. Honeydew Melon

 15. Cantaloupe melon

 In answer to should you go organic, I’d say yes buy organic when possible, and definitely yes if you’re pregnant or trying to conceive.
 However, getting vegetables and fruit into your diet in the first place should be your priority.
 If going organic is unaffordable or unavailable this shouldn’t stop you from eating a wide variety of fruit and vegetables even if they are not organic.
 Use the Dirty Dozen and Clean 15 list to give you a steer on which fruit and vegetables to buy organic, but generally those with thicker skins are more protected from pesticides and therefore levels tend to be lower.
 Also make sure you thoroughly wash all your produce, and removing the skin or peeling can remove some of the chemicals.

-If you would like some personalised one to one support to improve your diet I'm now taking bookings for consultations.
+If you would like some personalised support with your fertility, contact me to find out about my 12 week Boost Your Fertility programme.
 Book your free discovery call to find out how I can help you.
-Julia Young Nutrition T: 0771 589 0894 email@example.com www.juliayoungnutrition.com
+Julia Young Nutrition T: 0771 589 0894 firstname.lastname@example.org www.juliayoungnutrition.com

 Disclaimer: Nutritional Therapy is not a replacement for medical advice, practitioners always refer any client with ‘red flag’ signs or symptoms to their medical professional.
 The information provided here is general and is not intended to treat, diagnose, prevent or cure any diseases or conditions.